minerllabs/competition_submission_template/README.md

 ### Round 1

 You have to train your models locally **with under 8,000,000 samples** and with **worse or comprable hardware to that above** and upload the trained model in `train/` directory.
 But, to make sure, your training code is compatible with further round's interface, the training code will be executed in this round as well.
-The constraints will be timeout of 5 minutes.
+The constraints will be a timeout of 5 minutes.

 ### Round 2

-You are expected to train your model online using the training phase docker container and output the trained model in `train/` directory.
-You need to ensure that your submission is trained in under 8,000,000 samples and within 4 days period.
+You are expected to train your model online using the training phase docker container and output the trained model in the `train/` directory.
+You need to ensure that your submission is trained in under 8,000,000 samples and within a 4 day period.
 Otherwise, the container will be killed

 ## Local evaluation